I made it through 21 days of no complaining. I think.

 Life will throw people or situations at you that are challenging.
 No matter how hard or traumatic an experience is, it always carries the seeds for a new beginning.
 It is completely up to you how you deal with failure, illness, injustice, trauma or whatever ticks you off.

 To the mean secretary that bullies an entire office, the creepy neighbor that dissects your garbage, or simply a really negative person, you are totally replaceable.
 Please, do not take it so damn personally because once you are gone, there are plenty of people next in the line of fire.

 A Complaint Free World really teaches you to think before you talk.
 I am guilty of stream of consciousness talking and really needed a lesson in that.
 If keeping your mouth shut is not an option, watch your words.
 You will be surprised how constructively you can voice an issue when you have to pay attention to your language.
 According to Will Bowen only the spoken complaints count so you are still allowed to rage and rant in your head but interestingly enough, you just stop doing that.

 You will find a great post on proactive language at the wonderful patchworkrainbows.

 Make your shame public.
 The fear of public humiliation will help you through.

 I did not finish the no complaining challenge in record time.
 I read the book here and there and you start to notice your complaining.
 I snoozed through some of those days but when you feel like a deflated balloon you could also complain about that.
+(Try not to get salmonella poisioning.
+Ever.)
 This has solved my driving issues though.
 I feel a bit like I’m cheating.